 - “No you cannot have more bread—you’ve hardly touched your vegetables or meat!”

-Although we as parents have the best intentions, and are just trying to do our job, we often enable picky eating and create unneeded power struggles by putting all of the focus on food and getting your child to eat.
+Although we as parents have the best intentions, and are just trying to do our “job”, we often enable picky eating and create unneeded power struggles by putting all of the focus on food and getting your child to eat.

 Mealtimes don’t have to bring on anxiety and dread if you can master the art of… backing off.
 Take the pressure off (both yourself and your child) to make mealtimes more peaceful.
 This can be really (ahem… excruciatingly) hard, especially if you feel that your child isn’t eating well daily.
-Over time, taking the focus off of the food, and focusing more on positive family time, makes your child feel at ease and gives her space to try new foods on her own and eat according to her physical hunger.
+Over time, taking the focus off of the food, and focusing more on positive family time, makes your child feel at ease and gives them space to try new foods on their own and eat according to physical hunger.

 C: Close the kitchen after mealtime